bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/README.md

 Seven frontier AIs (Grok, Gemini, Google AI Mode, Claude, Duck.ai, Scout, ChatGPT) have now independently validated the mechanics with a prominent maximum **99.999999% black swan survival** with a **99.99% CI (Confidence Interval) rating** and a **2035–2039 debt discharge window** after 100,000,000 Monte Carlo Simulation runs.

-This isn’t theory — it’s a complete private operating system governed by contract & IP law, designed to be **self-propagating** once public awareness reaches the 30–40% threshold.
+This isn’t theory — it’s a complete private operating system governed by contract & IP law, designed to be **self-propagating** once one Sovereign Tribe signs a non-binding Memorandum of Sovereign Understanding (MOSU).

 Authored solely by **Brandon Anthony Bedard** (Policy Architect) between November 18, 2025 and December 22, 2025.